cosinedesign/sequencer/README.md

             - options
               - {anything - depends on the action's requirements}

+## Pattern Format for Sequence Messenger
+### (thing that sends commands out to devices per sequence)
-The pattern format should be interpreted into a control format, which flattens the parallel sequences into 'frames' based on starting step:

-- 4 bar patterns of 16 steps would become 64 frames
+The pattern format should be interpreted into a control format, which flattens the parallel sequences into 'frames' based on starting step.
+For excample, 4 bar patterns of 16 steps would compile into 64 frames.

+## Compiled Sequence

 - sequence
+  - frames[]
     - frame
-    - channel
+      - channelId
         - action